j413x/j413x/README.md

 A bit about me:
 - Studying software engineering @ TUGraz
 - Obsessed with making (mostly) useless software that is supposed to make life easier for me, like [Stimeline](https://github.com/j413x/Stimeline)
-- Occationally I also make some games, which are far from finished, but it's fun making them :)
+- Occationally I also make some games (eg. [Gravitas](https://ahrja.itch.io/gravitas)), which are far from finished, but it's fun making them :)

 ## 💻 Technologies & Tools
 <p align="center">